whitneyburton/portfolios/students/1606-back/dan-broadbent/template.md

 ### Areas of Emphasis

 My main goal going in to Module 1 was to get better at understanding and writing Ruby syntax and gaining a basic understading of how to write code.
 As Module 1 progressed, I learned about how important the other skills around writing the code actually were.
-I had never heard of TDD or DTR, but as my learning grew, I knew I wanted to learn more about how to write good test and how to facilitate a good environment for group work.
+I had never heard of TDD or DTR, but as my learning grew, I knew I wanted to learn more about how to write good tests and how to facilitate a good environment for group work.

 ### End of Module Assessment